-This article takes a closer look at the origins of PRP therapy, how it has evolved over the years, and where it fits into modern orthopaedic care.
+This article takes a closer look at the origins of PRP therapy and how it has evolved.
+It also shows where PRP fits into modern orthopaedic care.

 Where PRP Therapy Began

-The concept of using components of a patient’s own blood to assist healing was first explored in surgical settings during the 1970s.
+Researchers first explored using components of a patient’s own blood to assist healing in the 1970s.
+This early work took place in surgical settings.
 PRP was initially developed to support wound healing after cardiac surgery, dental procedures, and plastic surgery.
-Surgeons observed that platelet-derived growth factors played a key role in tissue repair, leading to the idea of concentrating these elements and reintroducing them where healing was needed most.
+Surgeons observed that platelet-derived growth factors played a key role in tissue repair.
+This led to the idea of concentrating these elements and reintroducing them where healing was needed most.

-By the 1990s, PRP therapy began gaining attention in sports medicine and orthopaedics—particularly for injuries where healing is naturally slow, such as tendons and ligaments.
+By the 1990s, PRP therapy began gaining attention in sports medicine and orthopaedics.
+It was especially useful for injuries where healing is naturally slow, such as tendons and ligaments.

 PRP in Orthopaedics: A Natural Fit

 Orthopaedic PRP became popular for treating soft tissue injuries that were difficult to manage with traditional approaches.
-Athletes and active individuals were early adopters of this treatment, using PRP for ligament injuries, muscle strain, and tendon overuse syndromes.
+Athletes and active individuals were early adopters of this treatment.
+They used PRP for ligament injuries, muscle strain, and tendon overuse syndromes.
 Over time, PRP has also been explored for managing osteoarthritis and chronic joint pain.

 Today, PRP therapy is commonly used for: